svpino/ml.school/README.md

 $ chmod 400 mlschool.pem
 ```

-At this point, you can open the *EC2* service, and go to the *Instances* page to find the new instance you'll be using to run the MLflow server.
-Wait for the instance to finish initializing, select it, click on the *Connect* button, and open the *SSH client* tab to see the instructions on how to connect to it.
+At this point, you can open the "EC2" service, and go to the "Instances" page to find the new instance you'll be using to run the MLflow server.
+Wait for the instance to finish initializing, select it, click on the "Connect" button, and open the "SSH client" tab to see the instructions on how to connect to it.

 Open a terminal window and run the `ssh` command suggested in the connection instructions.
 It should look something like this, where `[EC2 PUBLIC DNS]` is the public DNS name of the EC2 instance: